Huis Doorn: Residence of Wilhelm II

 In 1931 and 1932, there were meetings with Hermann Göring.
 The audiences did not go well, and Wilhelm developed a severe disliking for Göring.
-Wilhelm was known for anti-Semitic views; however, he did have close Jewish friends like Walther Rathenau, and was outraged by the Kristallnacht.
+Wilhelm was known for anti-Semitic views, but he did have close Jewish friends like Walther Rathenau, and was outraged by the Kristallnacht.

 In 1938, Wilhelm's grandson, Prince Louis Ferdinand, was married to Grand Duchess Kira of Russia, in Huis Doorn.
-Thirty members of royal families attended the ceremony; however, Queen Wilhelmina sent her daughter Princess Juliana.
+Thirty members of royal families attended the ceremony.
+However, Queen Wilhelmina sent her daughter Princess Juliana.

 On 10 May 1940, Germany invaded the Netherlands.
-Wilhelm had been offered asylum in Great Britain; however, he refused to take up the offer.
-On 14 May, the Wehrmacht arrived at Huis Doorn; however, Wilhelm and his household would remain undisturbed.
-German officers were forbidden to enter his estate, and Wilhelm would remain under guard in his estate during the occupation.
+Wilhelm had been offered asylum in Great Britain, but he refused to take up the offer.
+On 14 May, the Wehrmacht arrived at Huis Doorn, but Wilhelm and his household was undisturbed.
+German officers were forbidden to enter his estate, and Wilhelm remained under guard there during the occupation.

 Wilhelm II died of a pulmonary embolism at Huis Doorn, on 4 June 1941, with German occupation soldiers on guard at the gates of his estate.
 He lies in a maroon-coloured coffin, above the ground, in a small mausoleum in the gardens, to await his return to Germany upon the restoration of the Prussian monarchy, according to the terms of his will.
 His wish that no swastikas be displayed at his funeral was not heeded.

 Five of Wilhelm's beloved dachshunds are buried in the park.
 A marker is dedicated to the memory of his dog, Senta, who was a favourite of Wilhelm and died in 1927 at the age of 20.